vicrion/SFND_3D_Object_Tracking/submission.md

 Observations:

-* `median()` function takes care of poin clouds data outliers, so the average distance seems to be calculated correctly when compared to manual distance computation (from bird eye view LIDAR visualization).
+* `median()` function takes care of point clouds data outliers, so the average distance seems to be calculated correctly when compared to manual distance computation (from bird eye view LIDAR visualization).
-* The possible explanation is likely to be related to the chosen **velocity model** which is an approximation to the relative velocity changes
+* The possible explanation is likely to be related to the chosen **velocity model** which is an approximation to the relative velocity changes.
 * Generally, LIDAR measurements present a reliable source for TTC estimation even when using the velocity model.

 ## FP.6 : Performance Evaluation 2